Hidden Figures (book): Synopsis

 Shetterly started working on the book in 2010.
 The book takes place from the 1930s through the 1960s, depicting the particular barriers for Black women in science during this time, thereby providing a lesser-known history of NASA.
-The biographical text follows the lives of Katherine Johnson, Dorothy Vaughan, and Mary Jackson, three mathematicians who worked as computers (then a job description) at NACA and NASA, during the space race.
+The biographical text follows the lives of Katherine Johnson, Dorothy Vaughan, and Mary Jackson, three women who worked as computers (then a job description) at NACA and NASA, during the space race (West Area Computers).
 They overcame discrimination there, as women and as African Americans.
 Also featured is Christine Darden, who was the first African-American woman to be promoted into the Senior Executive Service for her work in researching supersonic flight and sonic booms.
+Shetterly had heard about these women from her childhood Sunday school teacher Kathaleen Land (1918—2012), who was a computer at NASA's Langley facility.

 Hidden Figures explores the biographies of three African-American women who worked as computers to solve problems for engineers and others at NASA.
 For the first years of their careers, the workplace was segregated and women were kept in the background as human computers.
 Author Margot Lee Shetterly's father was a research scientist at NASA who worked with many of the book's main characters.

 Shetterly explains how these women overcame discrimination and racial segregation to become vital parts of mathematics, scientific, and engineering history.
 One of them, Katherine Johnson, calculated rocket trajectories for the Mercury and Apollo missions.
 Johnson successfully "took matters into her own hands" by being assertive with her supervisor.
 When her mathematical abilities were recognized, Johnson was allowed into what had previously been all-male meetings at NASA.